Rtyujklop/fresh-value/docs/DesignDoc.md

 > have not had any testing yet.
 Highlight the issues found during
 > acceptance testing and if there are any concerns._

+Sprint 2: As of right now, we have no stories that are failing their acceptance criteria tests.
+The only user stories that have not had any testing should be the ones in the product backlog.

 ### Unit Testing and Code Coverage
 > _**[Sprint 4]** Discuss your unit testing strategy.
 Report on the code coverage
 > achieved from unit testing of the code base.
 Discuss the team's